alces-software/flight-appliance-docs/docs/source/pbspro/pbspro.rst

   sleep 120
   echo "Finished running - goodbye from $HOSTNAME"

-By default, jobs are executed from your home-directory on the cluster (i.e. ``/home/<your-user-name>``, ``$HOME`` or ``~``).
-You can include ``cd`` commands in your job-script to change to different directories; alternatively, you can provide an instruction to the scheduler to change to a different directory to run your job.
-You can specify a working directory with the following option either in your job submission command or as part of your job script:

-    ``-d path/to/working/dir``

 .. note:: PBS Pro does not support the use of dynamic environment variables within scheduler directives.
 You may use the ``$PBS_JOBID`` variable from within your job script, but not as part of the output file name

 .. note:: The directory specified must exist and be accessible by the compute node in order for the job you submitted to run